chebpy/chebpy/implementation-notes.rst

-The Fun objects defining a Chebfun must provide a non-overlapping and complete partition of the global approximation interval.
+The Fun objects defining a chebfun must provide a non-overlapping and complete partition of the global approximation interval.
 Chebpy-specific exceptions will be raised if the user/developer does not properly account for this.